Text message marketing best practices and SMS compliance go hand in hand. Both are essential components of a successful SMS marketing program.

 In order to legally send text messages for marketing purposes, brands must comply with the guidelines set forth in documents like the TCPA and CTIA compliance handbooks.
 Working with a trusted SMS marketing partner can ensure you stay on the right side of the law when sending marketing texts.

-What is the best practice for SMS?
+What is the best practice for SMS compliance?

 The most important best practice for SMS is to obtain subscriber consent and document it with a consent management tool.
 LiveVox has consent management baked into its workflows so you can communicate with subscribers while minimizing risk.